serkin/foler/README.md

 #Web based single page translation system

 To get started you need:
+* Created database and user in your MySQL server
 * Import db schema from `dump.sql` to your db
 * Copy `foler.php` to your server.
 You can rename it if you want
 * Adjust db settings in `foler.php`